 Why are we reviewing hot water systems?

 - Hot water makes up 23% of residential energy use in Australia and 28% in New Zealand.

-- There is currently a lack of information for consumers to make informed choices about the energy use of hot water systems and their impact on greenhouse gas emissions.
+- Consumers do not have the appropriate information to make informed choices about the energy use of hot water systems and their impact on greenhouse gas emissions.

-- Minimum Energy Performance Standards (MEPS) date back to 1999 for electric and gas storage water heaters and are overdue for review.
-Solar and heat pump water heaters are not subject to MEPS.
+- Minimum energy performance standards (MEPS) date back to 1999 for electric and gas storage water heaters and are overdue for review.
+Other water heaters are not subject to MEPS.

-- There is no agreed or consistent way of comparing products across technologies or incorporating new developments in water heating, although there are some industry-based systems.
+- There is no agreed or consistent way of comparing products across technologies or incorporating new developments in water heating.
+However there are some industry-based systems.

 What outcome are we seeking?

 A review of the hot water policy will offer a number of potential benefits and opportunities for change, including:

 - consistent regulation of all hot water systems available for purchase irrespective of technology type

 - consistent, mandatory energy labelling allows consumers and installers greater access to information to make well informed purchasing decisions